 Steven is the Musical Director of Monmouth Choral Society [MCS] and Thornbury Choral Society [TCS].
-Performances with them have included Bach's St John Passion, Beethoven's Ninth Symphony, Bernstein's Chichester Psalms, Britten's St Nicolas, Duruflé's Requiem, Elgar's Dream of Gerontius, Handel’s Messiah and Judas Maccabaeus, Haydn's Seasons and Maria Theresa Mass, Mendelssohn's Elijah, Mozart's Requiem, Orff's Carmina Burana, Poulenc's Gloria, and Rossini's Petite Messe Solennelle.
-He has led many successful workshops with both choirs.
-The 2016-17 season includes a performance of Bach's Matthew Passion, and also music by Dvorak, Handel, Kodaly, Janacek and Mozart, as well as a workshop on Puccini's Messa di Gloria.
+Performances with them have included Bach's John and Matthew Passions, Beethoven's Ninth Symphony and his Mass in C major, Bernstein's Chichester Psalms, Britten's St Nicolas, Dvorak's Mass, Duruflé's Requiem, Elgar's Dream of Gerontius, Handel’s Messiah and Judas Maccabaeus, Haydn's Seasons and Maria Theresa Mass, Kodaly's Missa Brevis, Mendelssohn's Elijah, Mozart's Requiem and Coronation Mass, Orff's Carmina Burana, Poulenc's Gloria, and Rossini's Petite Messe Solennelle.
+Steven has led many successful workshops with both choirs.

 Steven is Assistant Music Director of Bristol Choral Society.
 He conducted them on tour to Hungary in 2003, performing Rutter’s Requiem and Kodaly’s Missa Brevis in Budapest and Kecskemét, and also in the BBC Bristol Christmas concert at Bristol Cathedral in 2003 (broadcast on BBC Radio Bristol).
 He conducted their performance at the opening night of the Bristol Harbourside Festival in 2006.
 [BCS]